sid88in/serverless-appsync-plugin/doc/API-keys.md

 `expiresAfter` behaves as a sliding-window expiry date which extends after each deployment.
 It can be a number of hours until expiry or a more human-friendly string. e.g. `24h`, `30d`, `3M`, `1y`.

 `expiresAt` is an exact ISO datetime at which this API will expire.
-It will not be renewd unless you change this value. e.g. `2022-02-13T10:00:00`.
+It will not be renewed unless you change this value. e.g. `2022-02-13T10:00:00`.

 `expiresAfter` takes precedence over `expiresAt`.
 If neither are passed, it defaults to a `expiresAfter` of `365d`